 - You will be moved into a series of positions, and x-rays will be taken.
 After the procedure is done, the dye will be removed if it is made with oil.
 The needle will be removed, and the injection site will be covered with a bandage or surgical tape.

 After your procedure:

 You will be taken to a room to rest for several hours.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
-Tell your caregiver if you have a headache, back or neck pain, or tingling, numbness, or weakness below your waist.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
+Tell your healthcare provider if you have a headache, back or neck pain, or tingling, numbness, or weakness below your waist.

 - You may be asked to drink more liquids than usual.
 You may need IV fluids.
 Liquids will help flush the contrast dye out of your body.

 - A neurologic exam will check how your pupils react to light.
-Caregivers may also check your memory, hand grasp, foot or leg movement, and balance.
+Healthcare providers may also check your memory, hand grasp, foot or leg movement, and balance.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.